Origin & History

 What to find at Royal Coster Diamonds

 At Royal Coster Diamonds we offer the greatest collection of lose diamonds in Europe.
 Come and visit us in Amsterdam and take a look inside the diamond world.
-Book a royal experience tour
+Book a tour

 and see how we create beauty that lasts for centuries.
 Get to know our history, take a seat at one of our diamond polishing tables and of course try on some jewelry pieces!
 We hope to see your here some time.
 Furthermore, you can have a look at our website and check out our full collection of jewelry